jaiarobotics/jaiabot-hydro/src/doc/markdown/page25_embedded_setup.md

 ### Set initial first boot configuration

 The newly created image needs certain configuration to run properly: is this a bot or a hub, what ID is it, what fleet does it belong to, etc.?

+Typically this is automatically provided from the Fleet Config by using `jaia admin fleet generate` which writes the required `first-boot.preseed.yml` and SSH keys mentioned, below.

 This information is provided via a `first-boot.preseed.yml` YAML configuration file, conforming to the standards of the `cloud-init` project's [user-data file format](https://cloudinit.readthedocs.io/en/latest/reference/modules.html#modules).